-The Arecibo Observatory in Arecibo, Puerto Rico, is one of the largest telescopes in the world, and has been instrumental in numerous discoveries.
+The Arecibo Observatory in Arecibo, Puerto Rico, was one of the largest telescopes in the world until its collapse last year, and has been instrumental in numerous discoveries.
 The University of Puerto Rico is one of the most important locations in the Caribbean for scientific research.

 NASA and space exploration have benefited from Puerto Rico’s educated population.
 Of the 115 Hispanic employees at NASA in 2003, 70 were from Puerto Rico or of Puerto Rican descent.
 Joseph M. Acaba was the first Puerto Rican astronaut, and Lissette Martínez is the lead electrical engineer for the Space Experiment Module program at NASA’s Goddard Flight Facility.
 Nitza Margarita Cintron is the Chief of Space Medicine and Health Care Systems Office at NASA’s Johnson Space Center.
 Orlando Figueroa received the 2005 Service to America Medal and was the Director of Solar System Exploration and Mars Exploration.
 This is just a handful of the Puerto Rican scientists and engineers in the aerospace field.

 The Puerto Rico Science, Technology and Research Trust is a new initiative of the Department of Commerce.
 The program relies on researchers and entrepreneurs to work on projects relating to clean drinking water, the growing information economy, and public health issues such as these: